Harrogate Railway Athletic F.C.: History

 League reorganisation in 1985 saw Harrogate placed in Division One, and a fourth-place finish in 1986–87 saw them promoted to the Premier Division, a season in which they also won the League Cup with a 5–0 win over Woolley Miners Welfare.
 The club were relegated back to Division One after finishing bottom of the Premier Division in 1992–93, but returned to the Premier Division after winning the Division One title in 1998–99.
 In 2002–03 the club reached the first round of the FA Cup for the first time.
 After beating Slough Town 2–1 in the first round, they lost 3–1 at home to Bristol City in the second round in front of a record crowd of 3,500.
 The season also saw the club win the league's Presidents Cup with a 7–2 aggregate win over Bridlington Town.
 In 2005–06 the club finished third in the Premier Division, earning promotion to Division One of the Northern Premier League.
 In 2007 league restructuring saw them placed in Division One North.

 In 2007–08 Harrogate reached the first round of the FA Cup again, defeating Droylsden 2–0 before losing 3–2 at home to Mansfield Town in the second round.
 They remained members of Division One North until being relegated back to the Northern Counties East League's Premier Division at the end of the 2015–16 season.
 In 2018–19 the club finished second-from-bottom of the Premier Division and were relegated to Division One.

+The 2021–22 season saw them finish fourth in Division One, qualifying for the promotion play-offs.
+After beating Brigg Town 2–1 in the semi-finals, they lost 3–2 to North Ferriby in the final.
+The club were Division One runners-up the following season, before losing 1–0 to Horbury Town in the play-off semi-finals.